Spirent/cloudsure/documentation/testcase-overview.md

 # Testcase Overview
-A testcase is set of actions performed on a target enviroment while the resulting impact is being measured.
+A testcase is set of actions performed on a target enviroment while measuring the resulting impact.
 A testcase can also post-processing of the results to determine an outcome.

  Each testcase consists of following sections.
 Each section will have a set of attributes.